STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

   - Accept the default output format of HTML.
   - Click OK.

 Save this document to a reasonable filename and location.
-The filename should end in `.rmd` or `.Rmd`.
+The filename should end in `.Rmd` or `.Rmd`.
 I **highly recommend** saving in the top-level of the directory that is also also a Git repository for your coursework and that is also an RStudio project and that is also current working directory.
 Trust me on this.

 Click on "Knit HTML" or do *File > Knit Document*.
 RStudio should display a preview of the resulting HTML.
-Also look at the file browser (which should be pointed at the directory where you saved the `.rmd` file).
-You should see the R Markdown document, i.e. `foo.rmd` AND the resulting HTML `foo.html`.
+Also look at the file browser (which should be pointed at the directory where you saved the `.Rmd` file).
+You should see the R Markdown document, i.e. `foo.Rmd` AND the resulting HTML `foo.html`.

 Congratulations, you've just made your first reproducible report with R Markdown.